5.5

-Glendale Domestic Violence Attorney
+Glendale Domestic Violence Lawyer

 Domestic violence is one of the most serious misdemeanor charges you can face because of the numerous collateral consequences that will occur if you are convicted.
 A conviction can change your life in very bad ways.
 It is critical that you speak with a criminal defense attorney as soon as you are charged in order to maximize your chances of winning or getting a favorable outcome to your case.
 Schedule a free consultation with a Glendale domestic violence attorney at The Law Offices of John Phebus Glendale Criminal and Personal Injury Lawyer as soon as possible.
 Our experienced defense lawyer, John Phebus is here to help with your case.